transplanar/cypress-bdd-code-sample/Writeup.md

 - This fictional Calculator app is assumed to behave in the same manner as the real Google Calcualtor app.
 Due to complications encountered in getting tests to run against the real Google Calculator app, I will be using a clone of the Google Calculator app instead.
 This clone is a close approximation of the real Google Calculator app, with a few exceptions.
 I call out these differences in the "[Differences Between Real Google Calculator and Google Calculator Clone](#differences-between-real-google-calculator-and-google-calculator-clone)" section below.
 Using this clone ensures the tests I provided are reliably executable.
   - As a result, the user's action of opening up Google and typing in "calculator" will be skipped.
   - Following the test pryamid model, I will assume the accuracy of the mathematical operations has been tested via unit tests.
 As such, I will prioritize testing user interactions behave as expected rather than exhaustively confirm calculations are correct.
+  - I assume the real-world Google Calculator would have some way of determining the user's geographic region and localize the display of decimal numbers (e.g. using a comma instead of a period).
+I will be excluding this from my tests here for the sake of focusing time elsewhere.

   # Scope
   Confirm: